jdelacr/restaurant-api/README.md

 # restaurant-api

- This is a restaurant API using Python and DJango
+This is a restaurant API for learning to use Python and Django